Weight gain, low sex drive, hair loss, decreased energy, and depression.

 But don’t let this freak you out.

-Because it's very possible to replace those low testosterone levels in a safe and effective way to help you start feeling better.
+Because it’s very possible to replace those low testosterone levels safely and effectively to help you start feeling better.

 But first, what kind of benefits do you stand to gain?